What is a rateable value and how is it calculated?

 Check and Challenge

-You can review your rateable value on the GOV.UK website, and if you have reason to believe that your 2017 rateable value is not correct, details on how to check and challenge can be found on their website.
+You can view and confirm details held about your property at www.voa.gov.uk/valuation and if you have reason to believe that your 2017 rateable value is not correct, details on how to check and challenge can be found on their website.

 - Check – review and confirm the facts about your property held by the VOA